juandaveth/juandaveth.github.io/about.md

 title: About
 permalink: /about/
 ---
 This is my daily writing habit, sharing about Ethereum in English.
-This is inspired in Nathan Barry's experiment: [Writing 1000 words a day](https://www.youtube.com/watch?v=LPkNt1gFdZ4&t=8707s).
+This is inspired in Nathan Barry's experiment: [Writing 1000 words a day](https://www.youtube.com/watch?v=LPkNt1gFdZ4&t=8707s) + Seth Godin's quest to write every day.
+Don't expect daily post, but a constant effort on sharing something online.

-## Hi, I'm Juandav.eth!
+## Hola, I'm juandav.eth!

 I'm interested in Ethereum and will be sharing my writings about it here.
 Mainly the interaction of Ethereum and education.